 A vertex is a point within the outline of any shape that can be dragged or edited to change the appearance of the shape.
-A vertex is indicated by a small black square (you can see seven of these black squares in Figure 1).
+A vertex is indicated by a small black square (you can see five of these black squares in Figure 1).
 Note that you will learn more about how to get to this Edit Points interface later in this tutorial.
 Meanwhile, also notice that when you select a vertex, one or two blue handles appear.
-These handles end with transparent squares, these transparent squares have black outlines and can be dragged to reorient the structure of the selected shape.
+These handles end with transparent squares that, have black outlines and can be dragged to reorient the structure of the selected shape.

 Also in PowerPoint, the terms vertex and point are often used interchangeably.

 Figure 1: Vertexes (small black squares)

 Follow these steps to get to the Edit Points mode for any shape (rectangle, line, drawn shape, etc.) in PowerPoint 2010 for Windows: